Skip to content

 Why choose this tool over other stopwatch tools?

-TheKronometre.com combines 6 features in one tool: millisecond precision, unlimited laps with fastest/slowest highlighting, fullscreen stopwatch mode, CSV export, keyboard shortcuts, and a distraction-free interface with zero data tracking.
+TheKronometre combines 6 features in a single tool: a 10 ms display resolution, unlimited laps with fastest/slowest highlighting, fullscreen mode, CSV export, keyboard shortcuts, and a distraction-free interface with zero ads and zero tracking.

 Which devices does the stopwatch work on?